 task_profiles command that replaces

 writepid command.
-This replacement ensures underlying cgroup
+This replacement ensures that underlying

-implementations have no effect on upper layers when migrating tasks in cgroup
+cgroup implementations have no effect on upper layers when migrating tasks in

-hierarchies.
-Android 12 also introduces support
+cgroup hierarchies.
+Android 12 also introduces

-for per-API-level task profiles.
+support for per-API-level task profiles.

 For more information, see Cgroup Abstraction Layer.